Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WiFi/WiFi - Concurrent Mode.rst

 |image02|

-Next, you will see the information of the AP mode shown, and after that you will see a message “Connected to the network”, and the information of this WiFi connection is printed in the serial monitor every 10 seconds.
+Next, you will see the information of the AP mode shown, and after that you will see a message "Connected to the network", and the information of this WiFi connection is printed in the serial monitor every 10 seconds.

 |image03|